-The day-to-day responsibility for the management of the school's filtering policy is held by the E-safety ordinator (with ultimate responsibility resting with the Head Teacher and Management Committee).
+The day-to-day responsibility for the management of the school's filtering policy is held by the E-safety Co-ordinator (with ultimate responsibility resting with the Head of Service).
 They manage the school filtering in line with this policy and keep logs of changes to and breaches of the filtering system.